-Farpoint Bahtinov Mask - 2.5 Inch to 4.5 Inch Telescopes
+Farpoint Tri-Bahtinov Mask - 2.5 Inch to 4.5 Inch OTAs

 Adjustable Bahtinov focus mask for small telescopes.
 Adjust the grommets and pegs to fit telescopes with dew shield or tube from 2.5″ to 4.5″ in diameter.